-Just like color though, you can also determine the spiciness of your Serrano peppers based on how hot they are.
-The smaller the pepper the hotter it’s going to be.
+Just like the color, though, you can also determine the spiciness of your Serrano peppers based on how hot they are.
+The smaller the pepper, the hotter it’s going to be.

 The thickness of the skin is also going to determine when you’re going to want to pick your Serrano Peppers.
-If you plan on making a salsa or want some crunch in your peppers then it’s best to pick them when the skin is thicker.
+If you plan on making salsa or want some crunch in your peppers, then it’s best to pick them when the skin is thicker.

 However, if you’re looking for peppers that are easier to prepare, then it’s often best to pick them when the skin is still thin.

-If you’re growing your Serrano peppers outside then you may wish to pick them depending on the temperature.
-Serrao peppers, and all other peppers produce the best harvest during weather.
+If you’re growing your Serrano peppers outside, then you may wish to pick them depending on the temperature.
+Serrano peppers and all other peppers produce the best harvest during warm weather.